okjason-source/Billionaire-Mindset/README.md

 ## Disclaimer

-**Educational Purpose**: DrugTrade Simulator is a fictional simulation game created for educational and entertainment purposes only.
+**Educational Purpose**: Billionaire Mindset - Investment Empire is a fictional simulation game created for educational and entertainment purposes only.
 The game emphasizes the role of randomness, chance, and risk in economic decision making, and showcases the dynamic nature of goals and pace dynamics with reinforcement learning in a highly volatile environment.

-**No Endorsement**: This simulation does not promote, endorse, or encourage illegal activities in any way.
-The subject matter is treated as a purely fictional numbers exercise.
+**No Financial Advice**: This simulation does not provide financial advice, investment recommendations, or real-world trading strategies.
+All market dynamics, prices, and events are fictional and for entertainment purposes only.

 **Technical Exercise**: The primary focus of this project is to demonstrate programming concepts including:
 - Vanilla JavaScript application architecture